HotCakeX/Harden-Windows-Security/README.md

 ## Windows Security aka Defender
-Enables additional security features of Windows Security (Defender) to further secure the OS.
+- Enables additional security features of Windows Security (Defender) to further secure the OS.
 You can refer to [this official document](https://docs.microsoft.com/en-us/powershell/module/defender/set-mppreference?view=windowsserver2022-ps) for full details.

-This script makes sure [Cloud Security Scan](https://support.microsoft.com/en-us/topic/what-is-a-cloud-security-scan-75112696-7660-4450-9194-d717f72a8ad8) and [Block At First Sight](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus?view=o365-worldwide#turn-on-block-at-first-sight-with-group-policy) are enabled to the highest possible security states available. you need to be aware that this means actions like downloading and opening an unknown file WILL make Windows Security send samples of it to the Cloud for more advanced analysis and it can take a maximum of 60 seconds (this script sets it to max) from the time you try to open that unknown file to the time when it will be opened (if deemed safe). all of these security measure are in place by default in Windows and happen automatically without the need to run this script, but this script maxes them out at the cost of a little bit of inconvenience.
+- This script makes sure [Cloud Security Scan](https://support.microsoft.com/en-us/topic/what-is-a-cloud-security-scan-75112696-7660-4450-9194-d717f72a8ad8) and [Block At First Sight](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus?view=o365-worldwide#turn-on-block-at-first-sight-with-group-policy) are enabled to the highest possible security states available. you need to be aware that this means actions like downloading and opening an unknown file WILL make Windows Security send samples of it to the Cloud for more advanced analysis and it can take a maximum of 60 seconds (this script sets it to max) from the time you try to open that unknown file to the time when it will be opened (if deemed safe). all of these security measure are in place by default in Windows and happen automatically without the need to run this script, but this script maxes them out at the cost of 🔻a little bit of inconvenience.🔺

 Here is an example of the notification you will see in Windows 11 if that happens.